rajeshv23/twydev.github.io/_posts/2020-05-10-react-compendium.md

 - Why props update also cause re-rendering, besides setState?
 Or is it because re-rendering of parent (passing new props down) also re-render child components?
 - Full Component lifecycle?
 - How to do testing properly, since React is built with test in mind.
+- Props are not considered as updated and will not render if the reference are not updated? (e.g. sort array in place will not render.
+Create a new sorted array will render)
+- Higher Order Component.